-With the new feature, when a request is made to access a resource, a J2EE agent determines the IP address of the machine where the request originated.
+With the not-enforced IP lists feature, when a request is made to access a resource, a J2EE agent determines the IP address of the machine where the request originated.
 The agent compares that IP address to all the addresses on the not-enforced IP list.
-If that address is on the list, then that request and all subsequent requests from that IP address are treated as if the resources requested are not enforced.
+If that address is on the list, then that request and all subsequent requests from that IP address are treated as if the policies or filters for the resources requested are not enforced.

-The not-enforced IP list can include exact IP addresses and IP addresses that use the asterisk, , wildcard character to represent one or more characters.
+The not-enforced IP lists can include exact IP addresses and IP addresses that use the asterisk () wildcard character to represent one or more characters.